(About a 4-minute read)

 This couldn’t be more true when it comes to second-hand.
 “Why on earth is this woman getting rid of those fabulous Prada stilettos?
 Is she crazy?”
 Point made.

-Shopping second-hand is thrilling live and in action, but what about on the web, you ask?
+Shopping second-hand is thrilling in action, but what about on the web, you ask?

-I have fallen in love with two online spots for secondhand.
+I love two online spots for secondhand.
 One is The Real Real, because they employ 50+ brand authenticators, gemologists, horologists and art curators, to inspect thousands of items each day, so you can be sure every item is 100% authentic.
 The other is Etsy.
 Such a great spot for vintage and thrift.
 I can get lost on their site.
 In a good way.

-I gathered a little shop of swoon-worthy accessories from both spots and linked below, plus I share new picks every Friday on Instagram stories, so make sure to check that out!
+I gathered a little shop of swoon-worthy accessories from both spots and linked below!

 Disclaimer: For all of these pieces, make sure you look carefully at each of the photos and ask the seller any questions you have regarding condition.
 You want assurance that you are getting exactly what you expect!
 And on Etsy, be sure the seller can guarantee authenticity! xo- D